Find out how to claim relief on duty for certain goods imported into the EU that are put to a specific use.

-This guide is aimed at businesses importing these types of goods.
-It:
+This guide is aimed at businesses importing these types of goods and:

 - explains where End-Use Relief applies and how to claim it